jupyterlab/jupyter-ai/docs/source/users/index.md

 The environment variable names shown above are also the names of the settings keys used when setting up the chat interface.

-Bedrock service is not GA at this time.
-To use the Bedrock models, you need to get access to the Bedrock service.
-For more information, see
-[Amazon Bedrock Homepage](https://aws.amazon.com/bedrock/).
+To use the Bedrock models, you need access to the Bedrock service.
+For more information, see the [Amazon Bedrock Homepage](https://aws.amazon.com/bedrock/).

 To use Bedrock models, you will need to authenticate via